WenhaoP/Cannabis-Integration/README.md

 CONDA_BASE='C:\Users\Wenhao\miniconda3'
 source $CONDA_BASE/etc/profile.d/conda.sh
 ```
-assign `CONDA_BASE` to the return of `conda info | grep -i 'base environment'`.
-Otherwise, you may see the error message like `conda command not found`.
+you need to change assignment of `CONDA_BASE` according to your local setup.
+Otherwise, you may see an error message like `conda command not found`.
 See more details in the discussion [here](https://github.com/conda/conda/issues/7980#issuecomment-441358406).

 3. Depending on your operation system, you might need to replace the command word `bash` with `.` in each shell script.